 - The Weimar Republic election campaigns were practically built on this trope - from long-nosed money grubbing Jews to bloated and evil capitalists, everyone was doing it and everyone was a target.
 In the case of anti-Nazi and anti-communist campaigns, it was even true.
 However, back in those days there were no TV ads, so it was all done in billboards or party-run newspapers

-- The Mexican elections of 2006 featured the conservative PAN saying "Vote for Andrés Manuel López Obrador, and his populist politics will bring Mexico to a new era of crisis, devaluation, unemployment, hunger, starvation, crime, and poverty!"; the liberal PRD eventually fired back, saying "Felipe Calderón is a corrupt bastard who plunged Mexico into crisis in 1994, giving later his brother-in-law a suspicious job!".
-However, since the Mexican people as of 2008 are still scared of economical crisis after three of them in 10 years (1982, 1985 and 1994), the PAN finally won, and Felipe Calderón is currently the president in office.
+- The Mexican elections of 2006 featured the conservative PAN saying "Vote for Andrés Manuel López Obrador, and his populist politics will bring Mexico to a new era of crisis, devaluation, unemployment, hunger, starvation, crime, and poverty!"; the leftist PRD eventually fired back, saying "Felipe Calderón is a corrupt bastard who plunged Mexico into crisis in 1994, giving later his brother-in-law a suspicious job!".
+However, since the Mexican people as of 2008 are still scared of economical crisis after three of them in 10 years (1982, 1985 and 1994), the PAN finally won, and Felipe Calderón was succeeded by a PRI candidate in 2012.

 - The Russian presidential election of 1996 featured a TV ad portraying the Communist Party leader Gennady Zyuganov with a flute leading various food products into the sea.
 The implication was: "If the Communists win, they'll return the country to the times of product shortage."
 It was dropped in the second round, when it became clear that Yeltsin would win.

 - The infamous Doberman 1996 campaign from the Spanish Socialist Party, which had been ruling for 14 straight years by then.
 To the point that, decades later, scare campaigns are still known in Spain as "Doberman Campaigns".
 It did work, somewhat; the Socialists recovered from a 15-point deficit and lost by barely 300,000 votes.